bdalsis/PracticeGame/README.md

 # Qb

-Qb is a Cool Math Games inspired 2D platformer created by Brick Dalsis.
-Play through 20 fun and challenging levels to complete the game.
-Developed in GameMakerStudio.
-Music also created by Brick Dalsis.
+Jump and dodge your way through 20 fun and challenging levels in order to complete your Qb journey.
+Watch out for enemy Qbs as they try to stop you from reaching the goal.

 ## Code